Havishjupudi/YT-Bot-Python/README.md

    - Each step of the automation corresponds to actions necessary to prepare and commence a livestream session based on the selected game and its associated part number.

 ---
+Enjoy Using the YouTube Bot Project!
+The YouTube Bot Project aims to enhance your livestreaming experience by simplifying the setup process.
+Whether you're a seasoned content creator or just starting out, this tool is designed to save you time and effort.
+By automating repetitive tasks and providing an intuitive GUI for managing game data, we hope you can focus more on creating engaging content and interacting with your audience.

+Get started today and elevate your livestreams with ease!